Boone County adding first animal control officer beginning in 2018

 “Ours is a little more open and inclusive basically saying, if you do live with humans or have then you’re a domesticated animal," said Fishers.
 “It won’t be the misdemeanor or felony crimes because those are states laws, but we’ll have infractions and we’ll have the ability to issue fines in violations of our county ordinances.”

-The new ordinances, which according to the writers of the rough draft are already ten-pages long, would likely come to the desk of Boone County Commissioners within the next 30 days.
+The new ordinances, which according to the writers of the rough draft are already 10 pages long, would likely come to the desk of Boone County Commissioners within the next 30 days.